zwets/zwets.github.io/_notes/kcst.md

 Kcst uses k-mer counting (k-mer mapping, really) to perform multi-locus sequence typing (MLST) of bacterial genomes.
 It does not employ a separate species prediction step, but instead maps the query genome on all MLST alleles of all species at once.
 It then picks the loci that were best covered, and looks up the sequence type(s) corresponding to the top allele combination(s).

 Despite mapping on all loci of all species , `kcst` is very fast.
 It typically takes less than a second to type a genome.
 Clearly, `kcst` will only type species for which an MLST scheme exists.
 However nothing prevents you from adding other loci to its database.
 In fact, `kcst` is not limited to MLST: the loci could equally well be resistance genes or other genotypic features.
 Note however that k-mer mapping is optimal for 'crisp' matching, and won't perform as well when the subject sequences allow for many mismatches.
-(See [below](#how-come-it-is-so-fast).)

 ### How it works

-`kcst` uses the core functionality of `khc`.  `khc`, for _k-mer hit counter_ maps the k-mers from one or more query sequences on any number of subject sequences.
+`kcst` uses the core functionality of `khc`.  `khc`, for _k-mer hit counter_, maps the k-mers from one or more query sequences on any number of subject sequences.
 It tracks which locations on the subject sequences are hit by (i.e. exactly match) a k-mer from the query, and outputs for each subject sequence its coverage percentage.
-In the case of MLST the subject sequences are the alleles of the MLST loci.  `kcst` collects the output of `khc` and uses it look up the best matching profile(s) in the MLST tables.
+In the case of MLST the subject sequences are the alleles of the MLST loci.  `kcst` collects the output of `khc` and uses it look up the best matching MLST profile.

-### How come it is so fast
+### Why it is fast

 The reasons are both in the nature of the problem, and in the design choices for the implementation.